 But then the big storm comes and washes everything away (a reference to the nor'easter of 1992 when I wrote it; since then, it has come to refer to Hurricane Sandy in 2012).
 The landscape is obliterated and everything looks bleak.
 The orchestration falls away and I am left addressing my daughter directly, without metaphor, in the penultimate verse.

-Now, all these years later, she is all grown up, happily married, and living in Boulder, Colorado.
+Now, all these years later, she is all grown up, happily married, and presumably living in Toronto, Canada.
 I have since remarried, and I live in New Jersey once again after having traveled all over the United States and abroad.
 And after all we have been through, my daughter has decided to cease having anything to do with me.
 She says she has her reasons.

 Bracha, please come back.
 I miss you terribly.